Semiotics: Biology

 Biosemiotics includes the study of animal communication, such as bird calls.

-While traditional semiotics focuses on human communication and culture, biosemiotics integrates this perspective with biology.
-It studies how living beings produce and interpret signs through channels such as vision, sound, movement, and chemical cues like smell.
+While the general focus of semiotics is on human communication, biosemiotics integrates this perspective with biology to study how living beings produce and interpret signs through channels such as vision, sound, movement, and chemical cues like smell.
 It does not restrict sign processes to conscious mental activities and explicitly includes nonintentional processes within its scope.
 Biosemiotics has branches dedicated to different types of organisms, such as zoosemiotics (animals), phytosemiotics (plants), bacteriosemiotics (bacteria), mycosemiotics (fungi), and protistosemiotics (protists).
 Anthroposemiotics, which addresses humans, is sometimes included in zoosemiotics or treated as a distinct branch.

 The scope of biosemiotics covers semiotic activities on different levels of organization, ranging from cellular information processes to communication between distinct individuals.
 At the microlevel, there are sign activities within individual organisms.
 For example, genes encode information about hereditary traits, and diverse biological processes decode and activate this information.
 Similarly, hormones function as signaling molecules that control physiological functions by conveying information over long distances in the body.
 Biosemioticians also study how nerve cells communicate with each other and how neurotransmitters regulate this process.
 This topic is more closely examined by neurosemiotics, which investigates neural processes involved in sign interpretation and meaning-making.

 At the macrolevel, there are sign processes between distinct organisms.
 They happen primarily between individuals of the same species as forms of cooperation or coordination.
 For example, birds use calls to attract mates, warn of predators, and maintain territorial boundaries.
 Similar semiotic processes also happen in the plant kingdom, such as airborne chemicals released by maple trees as a warning signal of herbivore attacks.
 In some cases, communication happens between members of distinct species.
 For instance, flowers use symmetrical shapes and vivid colors as signs to guide insects to nectar.
 Because of the pervasive nature of sign processes, biosemioticians typically argue that semiosis is not a rare phenomenon limited to specific biological niches but an intrinsic feature of life in general.